A Principle or Two

 Neckwear

-There are a few types of neckwear which flatter the modern man, here listed from safest to boldest.
+There are a few types of neckwear that flatter the modern man, here listed from safest to boldest.

 - Necktie.
 The most common form of tie.
-Wear it with a four-in-hand knot, never any variation of a Windsor.
+A thin necktie is best; avoid the thick ties commonly sold in America.
+Wear a necktie with a four-in-hand knot, never any variation of a Windsor.
 Other knot variants are reserved for showmen and cads.
 The four-in-hand is pleasantly asymmetrical, and should sit with the knot slightly to the left-hand side of the wearer's collar, with the blade subtly angled back towards the centre of the shirt.
 In Europe and the Commonwealth, a tie's stripes run from heart to hilt, that is to say, left to right.
 In the United States, the direction is reversed.
 The tip of the blade should, ideally, end about your belly button, with the inner blade only just shorter than the outer.
 Do not use the loop on the back of the main blade when not wearing a waistcoat; it is much more elegant to let the tie fall about the chest naturally.
 When wearing a waistcoat, the loop may be used and a tie bar or pin worn.
 Position such objects so that they are only partially visible from the break of the waistcoat.

 - Bow tie.
 Pronouced by my grandmother with the stress on "tie".
-Choose a self-tie (not pre-tied, adjustable, or clip-on) bowtie in either butterfly or batwing shape.
+Choose a self-tie (not pre-tied or clip-on; adjustable can be acceptable) bowtie in either butterfly or batwing shape.
 In all cases, it is best to find a bow tie that is neither too thin, such as the bow ties of the early twentieth century, nor too thick, like the comical bow ties of the 1970s.
 About 2.75-3.00 inches is the most classic option.
-Worn best in the evening; a bow tie worn in the daytime evokes a stuffy maths professor or an affected intellectual.
+Worn best in the evening; a bow tie worn in the daytime can sometimes evoke a stuffy maths professor or an affected intellectual.

 - Ascot.
 A form of neckwear about which there is a great deal of confusion.
 Sometimes incorrectly called a "cravat" (traditionally a generic term for neckwear), there are actually two varieties of the ascot: the formal ascot, or simply ascot, held together with a pin and often worn with morning dress, and the day cravat, the form more commonly seen.
 The day cravat today carries connotations of aristocratic haughtiness, despite its soldierly origins amongst seventeenth-centuary Croation mercenaries.
 Care must be taken to avoid giving such an impression; a dark red day cravat with a navy lounge suit is often a good option for casual evening settings, as is a light yellow with a summer suit.